AhmedNezar/PolicyRag/README.md

 python -m pip install -r requirements.txt
 ```

 Create a root `.env` using this template.
-Replace placeholders with local credentials and model identifiers supported by your provider accounts.
-The Groq model must support the JSON-schema requests used for routing, rewriting, and titles.
+Replace credential placeholders and select models supported by your provider accounts.
+The generation and fallback models must support the JSON-schema requests used for routing, rewriting, and titles.
+The guard model must return a numeric score.
+Model identifiers below match the checked-in pricing catalog.

 ```dotenv
 POSTGRES_USER=fastapi